bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 code signing- force.

+1. Open the **Workflow** tab of your project on Bitrise.io
+1. Click on **Code Signing** tab
+1. Find the **PROVISIONING PROFILE** section
+1. Click or drop your file on the upload file field
+1. Find the **CODE SIGNING IDENTITY** section
+1. Click or drop your file on the upload file field
+1. Click on **Workflows** tab
+1. Select deploy workflow
+1. Select **Xcode Archive & Export for iOS** step
+1. Open **Force Build Settings** input group
+1. Specify codesign settings
+Set **Force code signing with Development Team**, **Force code signing with Code Signing Identity**
+and **Force code signing with Provisioning Profile** inputs regarding to the uploaded codesigning files
+1. Specify manual codesign style
+If the codesigning files, are generated manually on the Apple Developer Portal,
+you need to explicitly specify to use manual coedsign settings
+(as ejected rn projects have xcode managed codesigning turned on).
+To do so, add 'CODE_SIGN_STYLE="Manual"' to 'Additional options for xcodebuild call' input

 ## Deploying to an app store

 If you wish to deploy your iOS app, follow the steps in [Code sign your iOS project for deployment](https://mpxzvqn7ysfysw.preview.forestry.io/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).